University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic05/02-finding-files.md

 *differently* between macOS and Linux.
 We will try to use examples that work on both the same way, but...

-Please connect to Aviary before you try to run any of these examples.
+Please [connect to Aviary][connecting to a remote computer] before you try to run any of these examples.

 :::